 Ushahidi is a tool for collecting, managing, and visualizing data.

-Data can be collected from anyone, anytime, anywhere by SMS, email, web, Twitter, and RSS.
+Data can be collected from anyone, anytime, anywhere by SMS, email, web reports, mobile applications, and twitter.

 Posts can be managed and triaged with filters and workflows.

-Data can be managed in different modes : on a map, in a Data, or as a visualization.
+Data can be managed and visualized in different ways : on a map, as a list, or in different charts and tables through the activity view.

-Anyone can use Ushahidi, but traditionally it has been a tool used by Crisis Responders, Human Rights Reporters, and Citizens & Governments (such as election monitoring or corruption reporters).
+While anyone can use Ushahidi, traditionally it has been a tool used by Crisis Responders, Human Rights Reporters, and Citizens & Governments (such as election monitoring or corruption reporters).
 We also serve environmental mappers, asset monitoring, citizen journalism, international development, and many others.

-The biggest change in v3 is the unification of the administrative interface with Modes of action.
-There is now a single interface.
-Volunteers can now work directly on the data in modes, with permissions on what any particular person can see being set by role-based Permissions.
+The biggest change in v3 is the unification of the administrative interface with different types of views.
+There is now a single interface to manage all your data.
+Volunteers can now work directly on the data view, with permissions on what any particular person can see being set by role.
 While the guide will go into a full description of each part of the interface, this introduction gives a sample of what is to come:

 Reports are now posts: The name change from reports to posts is a recognition that data collected might not just be a traditional ‘report’ of an event.